MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M01-Unit 6 Configure DNS settings in Azure.md

 ## Exercise scenario
 In this unit, you will configure DNS name resolution for Contoso Ltd. You will create a private DNS zone named contoso.com, link the VNets for registration and resolution, and then create two virtual machines and test the configuration.

-In this lab, you will:
+In this exercise, you will:

 + Task 1: Create a private DNS Zone
 + Task 2: Link subnet for auto registration